Wowsa. It’s 2020. Happy New Year, friends!

-I swear 2019 went by with no regard for my feelings. 🤣Jokes aside, I experienced a lot of stress, struggle and feelings of inadequacy and kind of lost myself there for a while.
-I was always seeking to make the magic for everyone else, and ended up on empty because I was not allowing myself grace to be the magic for myself.
+I swear 2019 went by with no regard for my feelings. 🤣 Jokes aside, I experienced a lot of stress, struggle and feelings of inadequacy and kind of lost myself there for a while.
+I have always sought to make the magic for everyone else, and ended up on empty because I was not allowing myself grace to be the magic for myself.

 My word last year was “restoration” and oh.my.goodness was there continued healing and restoring of multiple facets of my life.
 I went through a whirlwind as I began 2019 extremely hopeful and in dire need of feeling restored.
-I was consulting full time, but #entrepreneurlife, we needed a consistent income.
-I was fresh out of my MBA program in 2018, and just KNEW someone wanted to hire me by 2019 – they had to.
+While I was consulting full time, #entrepreneurlife, we needed a consistent income.
+I earned my MBA in 2018, and just KNEW someone wanted to hire me by 2019 – they had to.
 I needed it, there was no other option.
-I had been looking for positions well before I graduated in 2018, but it wasn’t until after six months, and by February 2019, that I thought I found what I was looking for… It kinda seemed too good to be true, and went really fast – but it turned out to be fool’s gold.
+The job search began well before I graduated in 2018, but it wasn’t until after six months of graduation, that I thought I found what I was looking for… It seemed too good to be true and went really fast.
+Then it turned out to be fool’s gold.
 It served our family for a time, paid the bills (mostly), but in the end was not what my soul needed.
-Don’t get me wrong, I am grateful for the experience, the kind people I met, the lives I was able to positively touch and inspire.
-However, let’s just say that I am equally grateful I got the hell out.
-It was a good fit for me… until it wasn’t.
+I’m grateful for the experience, the kind people I met, the lives I was able to positively touch and inspire.
+However, I am equally grateful I got the hell out.
+It was a good fit, until it wasn’t.
 I consider it a great time of learning, albeit stressful, and I joke I only made it through those days because of my oils and some friends that became family.

 I am eager and determined to continue my life journey, always evolving, always seeking more knowledge and defining my purpose.
 Over the course of my life and career, I always have gone back and forth in my mind with the “what do I want to be when I grow up” question.
 I’ve resolved that I want to do a lot of things because I enjoy them.
 I am driven by passion and emotion.
-I embrace change, and I love people.
+Embracing change excites me, and I love people.
 I like working with my hands and being creative.
-I love seeing people flourish and find their magic.
-I am learning more and loving being part of the wellness community.
+My heart is happy seeing people flourish and find their magic.
+My understanding continues to grow and learn more being part of the wellness community.
 I can do that in so many ways through various avenues.
 I want to be part of the magic in helping others realize their greatness!